edwardgowsmith/americasnlp-2023-sheffield/README.md

 # Sheffield's Submission to AmericasNLP 2023
 This repository contains the code to reproduce The University of Sheffield's Submission to the AmericasNLP 2023 Shared Task on Machine Translation into Indigenous Languages, which is also used as a baseline for the 2024 and 2025 editions of the AmericasNLP Shared Task.

+Please see our paper for further details: [Sheffield's Submission to the AmericasNLP Shared Task on Machine Translation into Indigenous Languages.](https://aclanthology.org/2023.americasnlp-1.21/)

 We also provide links to download our best-performing models (excluding ensembles) at https://drive.google.com/drive/folders/12MCYFD5Q9YRWrRCWjqjEorsDLgGp_gXB?usp=sharing.

 ## Training